If you do not have your login details, contact the WYSE Travel Confederation membership team on +31 (0)20 421 2800 or email email@example.com.

 See also Article 7 of the Articles of Association

 Members may resign their membership by written notice to the Management Board.
-Notice of resignation must be received by the Management Board at least three months prior to the end of a membership year in which the resignation is to take effect.
+Notice of resignation must be received by the Management Board at least three months prior to the Membership Anniversary Date for the year in which the resignation is to take effect.

 If a member has not paid the membership fee in full within one month of the start of a membership year, upon the recommendation of the Director General, its membership may be suspended or terminated by decision of the Management Board.
 This suspension or termination will take immediate effect and be subject to review and ratification at the Annual General Meeting.
 The Confederation reserves the right to inform other members of the suspension or termination.
 In the event of such suspension then the annual contribution shall nevertheless be payable.